-Our press may be new, but our staff is most certainly not.
+Our press may be young, but our staff is most certainly not.
 We know traditional publishing, e-publishing, the LGBTQ market, and sales and management intimately because we’ve been a part of it as authors, editors, marketers, and business owners.
 To learn more about us, please browse the rest of our FAQ and check out our staff bios.

 We know a primary concern with any new publishing venture is the possibility it will go bankrupt.
 Rest assured that cannot happen at Riptide because we’ve taken on zero debt—and we never will.
 Our business model is structured such that we grow no faster than the press's own profits can support, and we’re so confident of Riptide Publishing’s success that we’ve seeded the venture with our personal royalties and savings.
 That said, we understand you want more than assurances, so we have a comprehensive bankruptcy clause in our contract, based on the industry-standard EPIC model.